aldiyanmt97/qa-ecommerce-testing-portfolio/README.md

 I'm passionate about building reliable, maintainable test suites that actually catch bugs — not just pass pipelines.

-📍 Based in Jakarta, Indonesia
+📍 Based in Jakarta, Indonesia | Willing to relocate
-📧 Open to opportunities in NZ, AU, SG, MY & beyond
+📧 Open to opportunities in MY, NZ, AU, SG & beyond
 🔗 [LinkedIn](https://www.linkedin.com/in/aldiyanmt)

 ---